 When you apply for a virtual debit card, you will receive an email containing the card details.
 Then, with accounts like Xace, you can log in to manage your money from your computer or smartphone.

 But why would you use a virtual debit card?
-Here are some of common reasons that people choose them.
+Here are some of the most common reasons that people choose them.

 7 reasons people use virtual debit cards

-A virtual debit card can be used whenever you shop online or for payments using your mobile device.
+A virtual debit card can be used whenever you shop online or for payments using your mobile.
 Here are seven reasons to use one:

 Safety and security for payments